 - What is your USDOT number?
 Carriers are required to have a USDOT number clearly displayed, and should be either 5 or 6 digits long.
 By using that number, you can view the carrier's safety information online.

 - When was the motorcoach last inspected?
-All U.S. based motorcoach companies must be inspected every three years.
+All US based motorcoaches are required to undergo an annual inspection.

 - Does the driver have a valid, current Commercial Driver's License (CDL), with a "passenger" endorsement printed on the license itself?
 CDLs are only issued after drivers have demonstrated their abilities through on-road skills and a knowledge test.

 - Will this long or quick-turn-around trip require an extra driver to adhere to federal Hours of Service safety requirements?

 - Do you play the American Bus Association’s safety video, audio CD, or are equipped with ABA's seatback pocket safety message cards?
 Companies must comply with Federal Motor Carrier Safety Administration (FMCSA) pre-trip passenger safety messaging requirements.

 - Do you have recommendations on lodging, restaurants, destinations, and tourist attractions?
 As "preferred customers," they can often negotiate favorable group rates for you and even provide extras.

 - Do you provide bilingual drivers?
 (If needed.)